 After our son finished the Magic Tree House Books series, we needed another book collection that could hold his attention.
 Dragon Masters by Tracey West quickly became that series.
 Filled with dragons, magic, teamwork, adventure, and short chapters designed for developing readers, Dragon Masters has become one of the most popular early chapter book series available today.
-If you’re looking for the complete Dragon Masters books in order, reading age recommendations, character information, or whether the series is worth buying, this guide covers everything you need to know.
+This guide includes the complete Dragon Masters books in order, character guide, reading level, age recommendations, latest releases, and answers to the questions parents ask most often.

 When you buy through my links, I may earn money from my affiliate partners.
 Learn more.